Vectorscope

 Weighted mode looks like a traditional scope and expresses the number of pixels at a given value by varying the brightness.

 Mono mode displays every data point at full intensity, which can be useful in ensuring complete legality.
-With weighted views it is possible to miss a small pixel region that is out of range.
+With weighted views, it is possible to miss a small pixel region that is out of range.

-Colorize mode replaces the traditional green in a scope and with the actual color that it represents.
+Colorize mode replaces the traditional green in a scope with the actual color that it represents.
 For example, if someone is wearing a bright red shirt, there will be a bright red streak where the scope renders those pixels.

 Instantaneous Envelopes help ensure that you don't miss any data within your vectorscope, even when it's just a single pixel.
-Checking the box will cause draw a boundary around the maximum values of your vectorscope.
+Checking the box will cause you to draw a boundary around the maximum values of your vectorscope.

-The Flesh Line is an industry standard reference line along which skin tones will generally fall.
+The Flesh Line is an industry-standard reference line along which skin tones will generally fall.
 It's most useful as a static reference between scenes or cameras.

 ScopeBox also offers a "hue vectors" graticule style, which provides a more modern, color correct and camera matching specific overlay.
 This view gives more contextual information for hue adjustments across the entire range of saturations, while removing unneeded clutter more appropriate for signal-analysis and legality monitoring.
 The perpendicular hash marks on each line represent a 75% target.